Ella Pamfilova

-Ella Aleksandrovna Pamfilova (Элла Александровна Памфилова; born 12 September 1953) is a Russian politician, former deputy of the State Duma, candidate for president in 2000 and former chairman (2004 - 2010) of the Presidential Council for Civil Society and Human Rights.
-On 18 March 2014 she became Russia's Commissioner for Human Rights, succeeding Vladimir Lukin.
-On 28 March 2016 she became the chair of the Central Election Commission.
+Ella Alexanderovna Pamfilova (Элла Александровна Памфилова; born 12 September 1953) is a Russian politician, former deputy of the State Duma, candidate for president in 2000 and former chairwoman (2004 - 2010) of the Presidential Council for Civil Society and Human Rights.
+On 18 March 2014, she became Russia's Commissioner for Human Rights, succeeding Vladimir Lukin.
+On 28 March 2016, she became the chairwoman of the Central Election Commission.

+In December 2017, she barred Alexei Navalny from participating in the following presidential election.

 Biography

 Pamfilova started her career on the central repair and engineering works in Moscow as an engineer.
 She was also the first woman to head the country's state controlled pet food company "Belka," which she oversaw from 1984 to 1986.
-She went on to become a People's Deputy of the USSR and member of Supreme Soviet of the Soviet Union.
+She went on to become a People's Deputy of the USSR and member of the Supreme Soviet of the Soviet Union.

 During the period 1991 until 1994, she led The Ministry of Social Care under President Boris Yeltsin.
 Between 1994 and 1999, Pamfilova was elected three times as member of the State Duma.

 In 2000 she was the first woman to run as a candidate in a Russian presidential election campaign.
 However, she faced stiff competition from Yabloko leader Grigory Yavlinsky for the liberal vote, and her share of the vote was very low.

-Since 2004 she has been a head of Vladimir Putin's Human Right Commission.
+Since 2004 she has been a head of Vladimir Putin's Human Rights Commission.

 At the State Duma session of October 7, 2009 an MP from United Russia, Robert Shlegel, proposed that the president dismiss Pamfilova from the Human Rights Commission for advocating Alexander Podrabinek's rights.
 The watchdog, led by Pamfilova, had called the protests “a persecution campaign … organized by irresponsible adventurists from Nashi” and said the activists were showing open signs of extremism.

 Sanctions

+She was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

-In December 2022 the USA imposed sanctions on Ella Pamfilova.
+In December 2022, the US imposed sanctions on Ella Pamfilova.